wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 Wavefront supports an Amazon Web Services [built-in integration](amazon_ecs.html) that allows Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API, but that's only part of your setup.

-## Getting Started
+## Overview

+The integration basics are covered in our [AWS ECS Integration](amazon_ecs.html) page.

-This guide provides detailed steps on how to install and configure the Wavefront ECS integration.
+This page provides detailed steps on how to install and configure the Wavefront ECS integration.
 After you complete these steps, the integration provides:

 - Monitoring of important CloudWatch metrics related to Amazon ECS.
 - Monitoring of detailed metrics about individual containers, services, and clusters running in your AWS ECS environment.